sisinflab/Multi-Objective-Personalized-Ranking-for-Recommendation/README.md

 # Multi-Objective Personalized Ranking for Recommendation
-This repository contains the source codes and datasets of the paper _Multi-Objective Personalized Ranking for Recommendation_ submitted at SIGIR 2024.
+This repository contains the source codes and datasets of the paper _Multi-objective Personalized Ranking for Recommendation_ submitted at SIGIR 2024.

+### Data
+In the folder `data`, you can find the data used in our work (`Amazon Baby`, `Facebook Books`, `MovieLens1M`).
+We provide the split version of the data.

 ### Run the models